quicwg/base-drafts/draft-ietf-quic-http.md

 using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction or to the entire HTTP/3 connection context.

-## Bidirectional Streams
+## Bidirectional Streams {#request-streams}

 All client-initiated bidirectional streams are used for HTTP requests and responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
+These streams are referred to as request streams.

 This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
 In order to permit these streams to open, an HTTP/3 server SHOULD configure non-zero minimum values for the number of permitted streams and the initial stream flow control window.
 So as to not unnecessarily limit parallelism, at least 100 requests SHOULD be permitted at a time.

 HTTP/3 does not use server-initiated bidirectional streams, though an extension could define a use for these streams.
 Clients MUST treat receipt of a